ewitulsk/PismoNautilus/UsingNautilus.md

     run.sh          Configures all necessary domains and traffic forwarder, then runs the Rust server inside the enclave. app.rs          Replace this with your offchain computation logic. common.rs       Common code for getting attestation.
-    allowed_endpoints.yaml  This file lists all endpoints the enclave is allowed to access.
-By default, the enclave has no internet access unless the parent EC2 instance explicitly forwards traffic.
-During the configuration step, this file is used to generate the necessary code to enable limited traffic forwarding from the enclave.

 ```

 As a developer, focus on implementing the Move code in `move/app` and the Rust code in `src/nautilus-server/app.rs`, along with the frontend logic that interacts with the deployed smart contract.
-You’ll also need to edit `allowed_endpoints.yaml` to include all domains the enclave must access.

 The rest of the template can remain largely unmodified.